Moving Images, Changing Lives

 There are photocopiable sheets in the book, which can be used as part of the individual sessions.
 The authors suggest that participants could be given a folder to keep these sheets in so that they create a record of the course.
 The handouts are a useful addition to the material.

 Whilst the course does not come with any digital content, it does rely heavily on the use of DVDs to show the movie clips.
 The book gives clear directions as to the title of each movie and where exactly to find the clip on a DVD, using chapter references as well as exact times in the movies to press play and stop on the DVD player.
-There is an excellent range of over 30 movies suggested, with there sometimes being different suggestions depending on the age range of the group.
+There is a great range of over 30 movies suggested, with there sometimes being different suggestions depending on the age range of the group.

 Most of the preparation required will be in resourcing the movies and then watching the clips to make sure that they are suitable to show to your group.
 The sessions are clearly written and it would not take much time to prepare for each session, once you have the film clips.